Layout

 Researchers develop a protocol and create a set of questions related to pharmaceutical products.
 They base these questions on previous research that may inform them about how the drug interacts with the human body.

-With the documentation in place, the pharmaceutical company designs the clinical trials and decides on:
+With the product management documentation in place, the pharmaceutical company designs the clinical trials and decides on:

 • A selection criteria